balajich/resilience4j-helloworld/circuitbreaker-slow-calls/README.md

 - ![jmeterb](jmeterb.png "jmeterb")
 - run **circuitbreaker-error-calls-servicea** thread group.
 - Observe the average response time is significantly dropped to 0.214 seconds
-- The reason for improvement in performance is  ServiceA doesnt call ServiceB when there is a drop in performance instead it serves from a cache.
+- The reason for improvement in performance is.
+The ServiceA doesn't call ServiceB when there is a drop in performance instead it serves from a cache.
 - ![jmetera](jmetera.png "jmetera")